One of the most frustrating things in our comfort of the internet is losing your tabs by accidentally closing them.

 How to Restore Closed Tabs

-Here are ways to open a recently closed tab on various browsers.
+Here are some ways for how to open previously closed tabs on various browsers.
 These methods work on Windows, Linux, and macOS as the only variation between these operating systems is the slightly varied UI on the browsers.
 In fact, most browsers support the same shortcut.
-The shortcut to reopen a closed tab in Windows is Ctrl + Shift + T or Command + Shift + T for Macs.
+The shortcut to reopen closed tab in Windows is Ctrl + Shift + T or Command + Shift + T for Macs.
 So, once you learn how to recover tabs on Chrome or any other major browser, the steps will feel familiar for the others too.

 How to Restore Tabs on Chrome